COVID-19 Frequently Asked Questions

 Students who are considering withdrawing from the College should contact Academic Advising and Registration and Records.
-Students who withdraw are still subject to Elmhurst College and federal policies regarding tuition and financial aid changes as a result of withdrawal.
+Students who withdraw may still be subject to federal policies regarding financial aid eligibility as a result of withdrawal.
 Please contact SFS via email at email@example.com to discuss the impact of your withdrawal.

 At this time, the Office of Student Financial Services (SFS) does not anticipate any impact to students receiving VA benefits.
 SFS is currently working on applying VA payments to students’ accounts.
 Your continued patience is appreciated while SFS works remotely.
 For additional questions related to VA and COVID-19, please visit the VA’s website.

 As a result of the COVID-19 pandemic, borrowers with federally held student loans may be eligible for deferred payments and/or a temporary pause on interest accrual.
 Borrowers are encouraged to contact their servicers to discuss their options and eligibility for relief.

 Due to campus closure, student employees should NOT report to on-campus work as scheduled.
 Student employees should contact their individual supervisors regarding their employment and to discuss their options.
 Please review the COVID-19 Updates page for general information about the status of campus.